 You’ve decided on what you need, what exact job requirements you want filled and where you’re going to find your talent.
 Now what?
 It’s time to nix people/agencies off you list.
 And here’s how:

 - Check for the “words”: Reading the resume and interpreting the messaging is vital.
 Since you’ve already been ultra-specific in your Statement of Work or online posting, the resume should reflect your needs.
-Read through the resume and look for the words that match the technical requirements of your project, such as the Drupal versions familiar with, the modules worked on, front-end/back-end specialist, the industry and so on.
+Read through the resume and look for words that match the technical requirements of your project, such as the Drupal versions familiar with, the modules worked on, the front-end/back-end specialist, the industry, and so on.

 - Consider the experience level: Looking at the number of years of experience alone isn’t going to decide the candidate.
 Look to see if the Drupal Developer has worked on previous versions the Drupal, such as D4, D5 or D6.
 The more versions the Developer has worked with, the better they’ll understand the complexities of Drupal and ways to overcome them.
 Also, keep in mind that not all good Developers come with loads of experience.
 After all, everybody started fresh and has evolved.
 It’s the enthusiasm and the stubborn attitude of not giving up that has made them what they are.

-- Give them scenarios: This is another method to gauge the level of analysis, judgment, presence of mind, typical turnaround time and knowledge of the Developer.
+- Give them scenarios: This is another method to gauge the level of analysis, judgment, presence of mind, typical turnaround time, and knowledge of the Developer.
 Present a scenario that’s challenging enough to handle and ask the candidate as to how he/she would handle it.
 To make it more precise, keep it more targeted so it gets easier to evaluate the response.
-Give them specific scenarios, rather than generic ideas.
+Give them a specific scenarios, rather than generic ideas.

 - Check the community involvement: If a Developer claims to be an expert, but has little activity in the Drupal Community, this could be a red flag.
 Make sure to check their profile on the Drupal Community as mentioned earlier.
 And, of course, there are sometimes exceptions.
 There are folks that may not always be active on forums or in communities, but could be pretty darn great Drupal Developers.
 Technical advice: Use your gut here.